amrmohy96/Build-A-Forum-with-Laravel-and-TDD/README.md

   - User
   - Thread
   - Reply
+# overview
-A. a Thread created by user
+  - a Thread created by user
-B. a Reply belongs to Thread and User
+  - a Reply belongs to Thread and User